AtlasUnion/Kernel-Development/docs/Preparation/Boot Sequence.md

 * Memory Probe
 * etc

+???
+"Does CPU read BIOS from ROM?"
+    The answer is yes and no. The CPU does need to read BIOS from ROM initially.
+However, the reading speed of ROM is too slow for modern needs of fast booting process.
+So a technique called shadowing is used.

+    Shadowing essentially copy data from ROM into RAM for faster execution.
+The RAM area used is called shadow RAM.

 ## POST

 When the computer is switched on, the BIOS does a series of diagnostics called **POST** - Power On Self Test.
 For IBM-compatible PC POST, the principal duties of BIOS during POST includes: